PeerAssets/pacli/README.md

 # pacli
 Simple CLI PeerAssets client.

-Implemented using `pypeerassets` Python library, this program is useful as companion utility during PeerAssets development.
+Implemented using `pypeerassets` Python library, this command line program is useful as companion utility during PeerAssets development and testing.
 It is built for headless (CLI) usage via intuitive and easy to learn set of commands.

 Examples: